-Bullion value is the value given to a coin based upon the amount of metal that the coin contains.
+Bullion value is the value given to a coin based upon the amount of precious metal that the coin contains.
 Some coins are made out of copper (pennies), clad copper/nickel (nickels, dimes, quarters, half dollars and dollars dated 1965 and after), silver (dimes, quarters, half dollars and dollars dated 1964 and before) and gold (1933 and prior).
 Additionally, the mixture of precious metals and base metals has changed over the years.
 It is important to look up the specification of the coin to determine the exact percentage of precious metal.

 For example, if a coin weighs 0.2 troy ounces and is made out of 90% silver, it will have 0.18 troy ounces of pure silver in it.
 If silver is selling for $20 per troy ounce, the coin will have a bullion value of $3.60.

 Example specifications for a 90% fine silver coin:

 - Actual Weight: 6.23 grams